To-Code-Or-Not-To-Code/VEXCode-Programs/Maze of Death/README.md

 # MAZE OF DEATH
-Code to solve the maze of death
+Code to solve the maze of death.

-Made for the Gen 1 Brain
+Made for the Gen 1 Brain using C++.
+Copy-paste using `cpp` file, upload with the `iqcpp` file.

 |Port|Component|
 |:--:|:-------:|